 How to Install ERPNext on MacOS

-ERPNext is one of the most popular, free and open source ERP system.
-ERPNext is a cloud based integrated Enterprise Resource Planning software that supports manufacturing, distribution, retail, trading, services, education, non profits, healthcare and more.
+Frappe ERPNext is one of the most popular, free, and open source ERP systems.
+Frappe ERPNext is a cloud-based integrated enterprise resource planning software that supports manufacturing, distribution, retail, trading, services, education, non-profits, healthcare, and more.

-In this guide, we’ll learn how to set up ERPNext on your MacOS, install required dependencies, configure the database configurations and install frappe-bench CLI tool to manage multiple sites and apps based on Frappe Framework.
+In this guide, we’ll learn how to set up Frappe ERPNext on MacOS, install required dependencies, configure the database configurations, and install the frappe-bench CLI tool to manage multiple sites and apps based on the Frappe Framework.

-Installing ERPNext on macOS can be a bit different to other operating systems, as it requires setting up a virtual environment to run ERPNext.
-Frappe framework is a full-stack web based framework based on Python, so it uses the virtual environment to setup isolated environments for multiple Python versions.
-Officially Frappe only supports two OS viz.
-MacOS and Debian/ Ubuntu.
+Installing ERPNext on macOS can be a bit different from other operating systems, as it requires setting up a virtual environment to run ERPNext.
+The Frappe framework is a full-stack web-based framework based on Python, so it uses the virtual environment to setup isolated environments for multiple Python versions.

 Frappe Architecture